Justez/live-demo-challenges/README.md

-Telia 1.5hrs live technical task.
+A 1.5hrs live technical task.